CLAT 2024 - Check Exam Date (Dec), and Latest News

 Quantitative Techniques

-1. In this section, students will have to solve short sets of facts or propositions, graphs, or other textual, pictorial or diagrammatic representations of numerical information, and questions will be based on the above information.
-Students will have to develop a skill in deriving information from graphs, and questions will be based on mathematical operations.
+1. In this section, students will have the opportunity to tackle short sets of facts or propositions, engage with graphs, as well as explore textual, pictorial, or diagrammatic representations of numerical information.
+From there, they will be presented with questions that are directly based on the provided information.
+This section aims to foster the development of a crucial skill - the ability to derive essential information from graphs while also incorporating mathematical operations into the problem-solving process..

 Current Affairs Including General Knowledge

-The general knowledge section will check a student's awareness of current affairs and understanding of important news events.
-Students will need to analyse the passage based on the legal information given in the passage.
-To score well in this section, students must read newspapers and magazines and remain updated with current affairs.
-The GK questions will check students' knowledge on the following topics:-
+The general knowledge section plays a crucial role in assessing a student's awareness of current affairs and understanding of significant news events.
+It necessitates analyzing the provided passage based on the presented legal information.
+To excel in this section, students must cultivate the habit of reading newspapers and magazines, ensuring they stay updated with the latest happenings.
+The GK questions will encompass a wide range of topics, testing students' knowledge on various subjects.

 1. Significant events, dates and significance are happening on the domestic as well as the global front.